Skip to content

 Script Environment

-The following list of variables are passed into each script automatically:
+The following list of variables is automatically passed into each script:

 # EVENT_CISCO_MNEMONIC = <string>